lizaoh/mytest/readme.txt

-This is a readme file for git
+This is a readme file for a lesson in git